 Supernova will present additional programs derived from submissions for the festival.
 Stay tuned for the schedule to be presented here sometime in August or early September.

 SUPERNOVA ADULTS ONLY SCREENING!

 Supernova partners for the first time with Alamo Drafthouse Cinema’s Sloan’s Lake location in Denver for a program that will feature works with mature themes that can’t typically be presented in our public forums.
 This program will screen on Thursday September 19th at 7:00pm, artists may submit works through Film Freeway for consideration by special guest curator Faiyaz Jafri.
 The screening will take place at 4255 W Colfax Ave., tickets will be available for purchase through the venue in advance of the screening as well as night-of.

 SATELLITE SCREEN PROGRAMS

 14th & Arapahoe + 14th & California + 15th & Champa LED SCREENS

 SUPERNOVA employs three additional public LED screens of a non-standard format situated in the Denver Theatre District throughout the day for looping animations presented without sound.
-Artists may submit works for consideration to be shown if specifically created or modified to fit the format of a particular screen.
 The Satellite screens are well suited to visually entrancing experimental or ambient works that can sustain viewers attention without necessarily requiring a narrative.
-SUPERNOVA will select approximately 2-6 works in each format, with each selected entry receiving a $150 participation stipend.